jbryer/EPSY887-Fall2019/content/_index.md

 ### Grading

 This course is graded as pass/fail.
-Successful students will attend and participate in the weekly classes as well as contribute the course wiki is expected.
-Weekly assignments may be assigned as necessary.
+Successful students will attend and participate in the weekly classes as well as contribute to the course wiki.
+Weekly assignments will be assigned as appropriate.

 * **Website** - Students are to create a website using either the `blogdown` or `bookdown` R package.
 * **Presentation** - The culmination of the course will be a short (20 to 30 minutes) presentation and document outlining the analysis you conducted with your dataset.
 Students are encouraged to bring their own dataset (e.g. data to be used for a dissertation), but that is not necessary.
 Many free and public datasets are available for use and will be discussed in the first couple classes.